 These strangers became my lifeline to a world unknown and were able to offer personal accounts on everything from neighborhoods, schools, restaurants, banks, playgroups, summer camps, furniture stores….I’m telling you, lifeline.
 At least once a week I still refer to these groups!

-#2 Try to learn at least some of the history behind the city you’ll soon call home.
+2. Learn some history behind the city you’ll soon call home.

 You’ll appreciate where you are much more if you come to understand how it got that way!
 It took me a full year before I really began to understand the symbolism within the walls and streets of Barcelona, Gaudi‘s incredible artistic vision, the mystery behind La Sagrada Familia and more.